romene/Naturaily-netlify/_services/react-js-development.md

   guaranteed.
 projects-slogan: >-
-  Over 12 years of experience in web development, using good old technologies like Ruby on Rails and revelations like Vue.js.
+  Over 12 years of experience in web development, using good old technologies like Ruby on Rails and innovative JavaScript frameworks.
 We guarantee our products are simply the best.
 But don’t take our word for it, see for yourself!
 projects-head: 'Check out our projects:'
 projects:
   - project: